aaronphonthaphan/post-install-config/README.md

 <img src="https://i.imgur.com/fujykeu.png"/>
 </p>
 <p>
-then go to the departments panel and add a new department.
+Then go to the departments panel and add a new department.
 </p>
 <br />